qis-unipr/qgm/examples/cqc/pythonLib/testQGMTree/README.md

 Every other node can play both the role of coordinator and producer.

 Only leaf nodes (i.e. nodes without child nodes) can suffer a local violation.
-Each sub-tree maintains its own global sub-status that communicates to the upper parent node only if it exceeds a pre-set threshold.
+Each sub-tree maintains its own global sub-state that communicates to the upper parent node only if it exceeds a pre-set threshold.

-When a leaf node suffers a local violation, it communicates it to the parent node, which acquires the status of the other brother node.
+When a leaf node suffers a local violation, it communicates the variation to the parent node, which acquires also the variation of the other brother node.
-Subsequently, it averages the two states and checks whether the threshold has been exceeded.
+Subsequently, it calculates and averages the two states and checks whether the threshold has been exceeded.
 If the threshold has been exceeded, this procedure is repeated in the upper level sub-tree.

 *Note: the current version has been tested with a maximum of 7 nodes.*